AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aws_iam_service.rst

   Suggestions:

-    * Please update the “Service Control Policies” to the expectation and run the Step A & B again
+    * Please update the “Service Control Policies” to the expectation and run the below steps again

+      * `Check whether IAM role/policy for AWS Accounts (1) Primary and (2) Secondary are configured properly`_

+      * `Check whether InstanceProfileArn has the exact string “instance-profile/aviatrix-role-ec2”`_

+      * `Check whether IAM role is attached to Aviatrix Gateway and IAM policy is associated to IAM role properly`_

 Other troubleshooting documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~